SuperSashka/SuperSashka/README.md

 I am the head of Composite AI lab and part of the NSS Lab (https://itmo-nss-team.github.io).
 Apart from manager's things, we with my team doing different differential equation-relared magic.

 My first child is EPDE https://github.com/ITMO-NSS-team/EPDE - it is an equation discovery algorithm.
-The childs are growing and now Michail Maslyaev (@Maslyaev) is doing all the things for it.
+The childs are growing fast and now Michail Maslyaev (@Maslyaev) is doing all the things for it.

 My second child is TEDEouS https://github.com/ITMO-NSS-team/torch_DE_solver - it is an unusual solver, which handles ALL the equations that EPDE could discover.